glassSnowBa11/Zach_BlueStampPortfolio/index.md

 # Light level activated Smart light
-The light level activated smart light is designed so when the 5 Mohm LDR resistance increases due to it being dark it will turn a LED on.
-So far the biggest challenge I faced was the wiring for the LDR.
+The light level activated smart light runs on Arduino UNO and has a 5 Mohm LDR which senses when the ambient room or location's lighting decreases below a certain threshold and then activates a high brightness LED light for a set time.
+The current most challenging part of the project was wiring the LDR so it could actually sense the ambient light levels of the room.
 ```HTML
 <!--- This is an HTML comment in Markdown -->
 <!--- Anything between these symbols will not render on the published site -->